Dealing with Workplace Misconduct in 2023

 - Excessive personal use of company resources

-- Disrespectful behavior towards colleagues or superiors
+- Disrespectful behaviour towards colleagues or superiors

-- Failure to follow company dress code
+- Failure to follow the company dress code

-- Misuse of company's digital platforms
+- Misuse of the company's social media account

 Serious misconduct includes actions such as: